About the course

 A Masters level programme, including a Postgraduate Diploma in Engineering Competence, and designed for the Offshore Wind sector.
 Recruiting now for September 2021.

 This programme is intended to bring together the understanding of engineering and technology with the commercial awareness, management expertise and financial understanding to enable graduates to progress into leadership positions.
 It is designed to build on the knowledge and skills of graduate engineers to develop sector specific knowledge and experience, enable them to develop a portfolio of evidence to support Chartered Engineer registration and, most importantly, to deliver business benefits to your organisation.

-Apprentices will study the following topics and apply their knowledge in your organisation:
+Apprentices will study the following topics and apply their knowledge in their organisation:

 - Offshore Wind Energy

 - Individual Project - focussed on a company specific problem or opportunity

 This apprenticeship scheme will also bring wider benefits to your organisation:

 - Apprentices will bring their new-found knowledge back to their colleagues, keeping businesses at the top of their game.

 - They advance the industry.
 As one business grows and develops, its competitors must try to keep up – leading to new discoveries, advanced technology and progression across the entire sector.

 - It will help you attract the best new talent.
 New recruits will be drawn to a business that cares about their progression.
 For hard-working, motivated individuals, the opportunity to learn while working will be a big benefit.